My Boy (manga): Publication

 In North America, Vertical announced the English release of the manga in July 2017.
-The first volume was released on April 10, 2018.
+The nine volumes were released from April 10, 2018, to May 10, 2022.

-Volume list
+Volumes

 Reception

-As of November 2018, the manga had 1.1 million copies in circulation.
-The series ranked #6 on the "Nationwide Bookstore Employees' Recommended Comics of 2017".
+By November 2018, the manga had 1.1 million copies in circulation.
+The series ranked sixth on the "Nationwide Bookstore Employees' Recommended Comics of 2017".
 The manga was nominated for the 10th Manga Taishō awards in January 2017, receiving 20 points from the Manga Taisho awards' "Executive Committee".
-The series placed third at the 3rd Next Manga Awards in the comics division for manga published in print book format in 2017.
-The 2017 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook ranked the series #2 on its list of manga for male readers.
+The series placed third at the third Next Manga Awards in the comics division for manga published in print book format in 2017.
+The 2017 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook ranked it second on its list of manga series for male readers.